Knotx/knotx-fragments/task/api/README.md

 - If a node responds with a not configured transition, the "Unsupported Transition" error occurs.

 Nodes can declare custom transitions.
-Custom transitions allow to react to non standard situations such as data sources timeouts, fallbacks etc.
+Custom transitions allow to react to non standard situations such as data sources timeouts, fallbacks etc. It is really easy, the action just needs to return any string as a transition name and then we can configure it in a graph.